 - By Initiating a SARFAESI action.

 The Banks or the Financial Institute can also take action as per the SARFAESI Act by initiating an action for enforcement of security interest.
-The law gives extensive power to the Banks under which it can take possession of the secured property which is provided by the Borrower in the loan agreement and can initiate the auction of such property.
+The law gives extensive power to the Banks under which it can take possession of the secured property which is provided by the Borrower as per the loan agreement and can initiate the auction of such property.

 To understand what actions the Bank can initiate, Section 13(4) enumerates the following: